maniacalwhistle/diaspora-data/Texas Slavery Project/overview.md

 ## Context:
 [_insert background for dataset -- What is this data?
 Where'd it come from? how was it used?
 Why is it important?_]

+Hey @letishasmith let me know about the below in brackets

-[_@letishasmith The context below was taken directly from the cite, even if it is not blockquote.
+[_The context below was taken directly from the cite, even if it is not blockquote.
 We may either paraphrase or decide to quote directly.
 Put this here just a placeholder._]

 > The Texas Slavery Project takes a deep look at the expansion of slavery in the borderlands between the United States and Mexico in the years between 1837 and 1845.
 Based at the [Virginia Center for Digital History](http://www.vcdh.virginia.edu/index.php?page=VCDH), the project offers a number of digital tools that allow users to explore the changing face of slavery in early Texas.